Potowomut, Rhode Island: History

 It was originally a village in the Warwick Township of Kent County.
 It can be called an exclave, since there is no overland connection to the rest of the city of Warwick.
-Potowomut is often mistakenly thought to be part of the Town of East Greenwich because it shares the same ZIP code as all of East Greenwich and because East Greenwich is the preferred place name for postal purposes.
+Potowomut is often mistakenly thought to be part of the Town of East Greenwich because it shares the same ZIP code, 02818, as all of East Greenwich and because East Greenwich is the preferred place name for postal purposes.
 Nathanael Greene, a general in the American Revolutionary War was born here on Forge Farm in 1742.
 When Warwick was settled, in the seventeenth century, travel by sea was often more convenient than travel over land.
 Thus, Potowomut's location would have allowed relatively easy travel across Greenwich Bay to Warwick Neck or Buttonwoods.

 In the 1680s, the first white settlers arrived with James Greene at what came to be known as Greene's River.
-Here, his son, Jabez, built a dam and a mill, later; his descendants established an anchor forge, now located at the foot of Old Forge Road.
+Here, his son, James, built a dam and a mill, later; his descendants established an anchor forge, now located at the foot of Old Forge Road.
 The Greene family mainly used the land to raise cattle and harvest hay, which was then shipped across Greenwich Bay to the wharf in Apponaug, Rhode Island.
 Upon James' death, the property passed to his son Richard.
 A fondness for lavish hospitality and fancy living plunged Richard Greene into deep debt.

 Geography

 To visit Potowomut by land, one must leave the City of Warwick.
-The most common route follows US Route 1 (Post Rd.), and entering East Greenwich, takes Forge Road.
+The most common route follows US Route 1 (Post Rd.), and leaving East Greenwich, follows Forge Road to the east.